jowls/cbc/README.md

 The roadmap is to integrate the nltk library to perform basic sentiment analysis on news articles, and the comments they elicit.

 Coming soon.
 You will see content being published in bits and pieces, but the site is still under heavy construction; please do not use this page as a tutorial yet.
-Contact me on github or at jowls@outlook.com to kick me in the.
+Contact me on github to kick me in the.

 ##Readme Contents